GCSE English Language

 What does the subject consist of?

-This course explores the written word and develops the ability to write with precision, power and flair.
+This course explores the written word and develops pupils’ ability to write with precision, power and flair.
 Pupils read and analyse a range of fiction, poetry and nonfiction extracts as part of the course, whilst being encouraged to read widely of their own volition.
-English Language is vital for academic attainment across the curriculum, so honing functional writing skills is a key priority: pupils learn to write accurately with ambitious yet precise vocabulary, and organisation in written work is of paramount importance.
+English Language is vital for academic attainment across the curriculum, so honing functional writing skills is a key priority: pupils learn to write accurately with ambitious yet precise vocabulary, using coherent structures to present their ideas in the clearest possible way.

 How is the subject assessed?

 This subject is now 100% exam based.